owlbarn/tutorial/book/signal/README.md

 #### N-D Discrete Fourier transforms

-TODO: This is not the real N-D FFT.
+( TODO: This is not the real N-D FFT.
 Verify it with SciPy examples.
 IMPLEMENTATION required.
+TODO: explain briefly how 2D FFT can be built with 1D.
+Reference: Data-Driven Book, Chap2.6. )

 The owl FFT functions also applies to multi-dimensional arrays, such as matrix.
 Example: the fft matrix.